lightning/bolts/07-routing-gossip.md

 The receiving node MUST ignore `flags` other than the least significant bit.
 The receiving node SHOULD ignore `ipv6` if `port` is zero.
-It SHOULD ignore the message if `channel-id`does not correspond to a previously known, unspent channel from `channel_announcement`, otherwise the node-id is taken from the `channel_announcement` `node-id-1` if least-significant bit of flags is 0 or `node-id-2` otherwise.
+It SHOULD ignore the message if `short-channel-id` does not correspond to a previously known, unspent channel from `channel_announcement`, otherwise the node-id is taken from the `channel_announcement` `node-id-1` if least-significant bit of flags is 0 or `node-id-2` otherwise.